When I look back on my photos of Japan, I cringe at most of them.

 My trip was some years ago.
 It was also my first time travelling with a DSLR camera (the now-discontinued Nikon D80).
 I was bursting with excitement, eager to experiment with my new investment, but little did I know how steep the learning curve would be — and how much I would fall for a country whose beauty made my foray into DSLR photography all the more challenging.
 While trying to take in my surroundings, enamoured by nearly everything I encountered, I fumbled with the settings, even dropping my camera on the concrete and shattering my filter.

 It’s no surprise then that most of the images I captured with my Nikon are, to be honest, forgettable but these are the few worth sharing.

 It was serendipitous that I found myself in Japan during cherry blossom (sakura) season in April, a short-lived but overwhelmingly beautiful sight.
 Pure magic.
 This a deeply significant time for the Japanese — read this post to find out why.
-This photo was taken at the immaculately landscaped gardens at Ryoan-Ji, a Zen temple in Kyoto famous for its dry rock garden that’s been called a cultural and artistic masterpiece.

 No photos of Japan can do the country justice.
 As with any destination, you simply just have to experience it for yourself.